microsoft/vscode-react-native/README.md

 ![IntelliSense](images/intellisense.png)

 ### Enabling IntelliSense
+* **Note:** This section relates to older versions of VS Code and React Native Tools.
+The latest version of VS Code (0.10.10+) natively supports IntelliSense for Salsa.
+These instructions apply to older versions of VS Code (<= 0.10.9).
+    * When using VS Code 0.10.10+ with a newer React Native Tools extension (> 0.1.0) the extension will update project settings to remove the workaround described below if it was applied while using an older version of this extension or VS Code.

 React Native IntelliSense depends on experimental features to support JSX in VS Code.
 To enable these experimental features, you will see the following prompt immediately after opening a React Native project.